The origins of BJJ

 3.

-Moving to Tokyo to attend university, Maeda took the opportunity to enroll at Jigorō Kano’s legendary Kodokan Institute.
-During his years here at the heart of Judo he became known as a ferociously prolific competitor, to the extent that the great Judo technician Kyuzo Mifune regarded him as one of the finest promoters of the art due to his unrelenting success against practitioners of other grappling styles.
+Moving to Tokyo to attend university, Maeda enrolled at Jigorō Kanō’s legendary Kodokan Institute.
+During his years at the heart of Judo, he became known as a prolific and relentless competitor.

 4.